-One of the most important things you can do is use semantic HTML elements in your markup.
+One of the most important things you can do is start with semantic HTML elements in your markup.
 Instead of going with

 divs for everything, choose an element that includes an implicit role and behavior that matches your purpose.
 For example,

-<button> instead of styling a different element provides accessibility information and functionality in the browser for “free” without using ARIA (Accessible Rich Internet Applications).
+<button> instead of styling a generic element provides both accessibility information and interactive functionality in the browser for “free” without using ARIA (Accessible Rich Internet Applications).

 So when is the right time to use ARIA?

 Just like “when all you have is a hammer, everything looks like a nail,” ARIA is a powerful tool that’s not always the right one to use.
 It can also sometimes make a real mess of a web application if not used correctly.
 It’s best to use ARIA for the components you create that are more complex than the available semantic elements alone, along with testing in Assistive Technologies to ensure a positive user experience.

 There are many aspects of ARIA that can be safely and routinely utilized.
 Name and role are common, and there are also more specialized attributes with decent support.
 For example, in the workshop demo app I use the